Logiqx/gps-details/docs/devices/coros/smoothing/update.md

 The following proprietary Airoha (PAIR) commands can be used to turn off all forms of power saving:

-- 680 PAIR_GLP_ENABLE - requirements are 1 Hz, GPS only, and fitness navigation mode
+- 680 PAIR_GLP_ENABLE - only applies to 1 Hz, GPS only, fitness navigation mode
 - 690 PAIR_PERIODIC_SET_MODE
-- 700 PAIR_ULP_ENABLE - only supported under fitness navigation mode
+- 700 PAIR_ULP_ENABLE - only applies to fitness navigation mode
-- 730 PAIR_FLP_ENABLE - only supported under fitness navigation mode
+- 730 PAIR_FLP_ENABLE - only applies to fitness navigation mode
-- 732 PAIR_ALP_ENABLE - only supported under normal and fitness navigation modes
+- 732 PAIR_ALP_ENABLE - only applies to normal and fitness navigation modes

-All of these features should be disabled for speedsurfing and windsurfing activities.
+All of these power saving features should be disabled for speedsurfing and windsurfing activities.

 #### Activity Modes

-Airoha provide a number of activity modes which have different dynamic models, filtering and range limits:
+Airoha provide a number of activity modes which have different dynamic models, filters and limits:

 |      | Name       | Max Altitude (m) | Max Speed (m/s) |
 | ---- | ---------- | ---------------- | --------------- |